 California has more professional sports teams than any other state—and lots of fans eager to catch a game in person again.
-If you’re thinking about going to a game this summer, keep in mind that for a variety of reasons, there’s no one-size-fits-all set of health and safety standards.
+If you’re thinking about going to a game in the coming months, keep in mind that for a variety of reasons, there’s no one-size-fits-all set of health and safety standards.
 Not surprisingly, protocols can vary between indoor arenas and outdoor stadiums, and individual leagues may also impose specific mandates.
 The biggest variable, no matter the sport, is that teams must comply with the specific regulations of their local public health departments.

 “We’ve always appreciated our fans but now we appreciate them even more,” says Daum.
-“Since Opening Day, the players have been thankful just to have fans in [attendance] and not be playing in front of cardboard cutouts and piped-in crowd noise.
-Some of our players just joined this year or last year when we haven’t been close to full capacity.
-They never really experienced Oracle Park.
-Now they’ll get that experience.”
+“Since Opening Day, the players have been thankful just to have fans in [attendance] and not be playing in front of cardboard cutouts and piped-in crowd noise.”

 They’re excited over in Major League Soccer too.
 After California’s reopening, the Los Angeles Galaxy and Los Angeles Football Club played home matches on the same night and drew a total of 45,000 fans.
 “It’s awesome,” LAFC midfielder Corey Baird says.
 “The fans are obviously a huge part of our team and playing at home, with the energy they give us and the support they’re giving us throughout the entire game—we’re going to put on a show for those supporters.”